LisaHJung/O4B/README.md

 5. Expand the tags and process sections to view the metadata about traces collected from the app
 <img width="1920" alt="image" src="https://github.com/user-attachments/assets/826578a3-6f3c-4a33-acfb-f76997eeb9ff" />

-**Tags section**
+**The `Tags` section shows helpful details about what happend during a request.

-The `Tags` section shows helpful details about what happened during a request, like which route was called, what method was used, or if any errors occurred.
+The Tags section shows helpful details about what happened during a request, like which route was called, what method was used, or if any errors occurred.

 These details are shown as labels with values (like http.method = GET) that help you understand the behavior of your app.

 <img width="1920" alt="image" src="https://github.com/user-attachments/assets/930107d9-08b2-417a-b41d-5a2d80e54cc8" />

-**Process section**
+**The `Process` section shows information about the app or service that created the trace.**

-The `Process` section shows information about the app or service that created the trace.
+It includes things such as the machine it ran on, and the command used to start it.

-It includes things like the app’s name, the machine it ran on, and the command used to start it.
 This helps you see where the request came from and which service handled it — especially useful when you have multiple services or environments.

 <img width="1920" alt="image" src="https://github.com/user-attachments/assets/d15320eb-6d78-4f1d-9ce7-0f6e1b80c419" />